-So you’ve torn a hamstring, or at least you’ve been told by your local sports trainer or doctor, or physiotherapist.
+So you’ve torn a hamstring, or at least you’ve been told by your local sports trainer or doctor, or one of our physiotherapists in Camberwell.
 How do you know if you have torn it?
 How do you know how bad the tear is?
 Is it actually a tear, or is it simply a strain that you can continue to complete some form of modified training through?
 Below, we will help you to accurately diagnose your injury and then show you our top 3 Instinct Exercises for a hamstring injury.

 What are the hamstrings?

 The hamstrings are a group of muscles that lie on the posterior (back) portion of our thighs and run from our ischial tuberosity (sit bone on our pelvis) to attach just below the knee.
 The hamstrings are composed of three different muscles: semitendinosis, semimembranosus and biceps femoris.
 The role of the hamstring is also often understood.
 When walking or running, the hamstrings are designed to slow down the bend of our knee and allow for shock absorption through the ground, and then to prepare us for our next step or stride.

 Like any muscle, a strain or tear (interchangeable terms when diagnosing the severity of a muscle injury) occurs when the tensile force applied to a muscle is greater than the tensile strength available to that muscle.
 In Laymen’s terms, when too much force is applied to a muscle, particularly when it is stretched, some of the fibres are likely to tear.

 When discussing severity of a muscle injury, they can be graded into grades 1, 2 or 3.
 This refers to the percentage of muscle fibres within a muscle that have torn.
 Less than 25% of muscle fibres torn would be diagnosed as a grade 1 tear.
 100% of torn muscle fibres would mean a complete tear, or rupture of a muscle, and grade 2 is gap between these two.